jeastwest/pysami/README.md

   > `(sami) ..\sami-mgr>npx ng build --prod --output-path C:\Users\user\ws-sami\pysami\src\static --watch --output-hashing none`

-The npx command tells node to use the angular version installed in the node_modules folder instead of a globaly installed one.
+The npx command tells node to use the angular version installed in the node_modules folder for this project, instead of a globaly installed one.

 These are the optional flag definitions: